cacodevs/nvim-go-env/README.md

-The pourpose of this project is create a portable enviroment for golang development with the neovim editor
+The pourpose of this project is create a portable docker enviroment for golang development with the neovim editor